 Materials: Reclaim Stoneware, Atmospheric firings

 A square block within the organic form.
-Wind and water will continue to shape the stone but the square is an eternal mark in time.
-Ever changing, ever square.
+Wind and water will continue to shape the form but the square is an eternal mark in time.

 Materials: Stone, Cedar